fedor4ever/elf2e32_next/README.md

 Elf2e32 stores own version in output E32Image.
 It has particular format: major, minor and build.
 Major and minor stored as uint8_t, build as uint16_t.

 Option version value should come in [Major].[Minor] form.
-Their parts should fit in uint16_t range.
+Their values should fit in uint16_t range.